janka76/SilentStepStick/docu/FAQ.md

 * [Ultimaker UMO + TMC2130 (English)](https://ultimaker.com/en/community/20090-step-by-step-installation-of-sss-tmc2130-on-umo)

 #### Boards with USB Power Supply
-Only applicable for SilentStepSticks with variable 3-5V logic voltage (```VIO```):
+Only applicable for SilentStepSticks with variable 3-5V logic voltage (VIO):
-If you use a control board with USB power supply (like Arduino + RAMPS) then always ensure that ```VM``` is present, when you connect the board via USB.
+If you use a control board with USB power supply (like Arduino + RAMPS) then always ensure that the motor voltage (VM) is present, when you connect the board via USB.
-Otherwise the TMC21x0 is not powered via the internal voltage regulator and a high current can flow into ```VIO``` or the IOs and this can damage the internal logic.
+Otherwise the TMC21x0 is not powered via the internal voltage regulator and a high current can flow into VIO or the IOs and this can damage the internal logic.
 As safety workaround you can disconnect the 5V signal in the USB cable, so that the board cannot be powered over USB.

 #### RAMPS 1.4 and RUMBA Notes